What Is an IRA and How Many Types Are There?

-The two categories above refer to the tax rules that regulate that type of IRA.
+The two IRAs are different based on the tax rules that regulate each type of IRA account.

-- As a sub category of Traditional IRAs, you can have non-deductibles, spousal IRA contributions, SEP IRAS and SIMPLE IRAs.
+- As a subcategory of Traditional IRAs, you can have a non-deductible (taxable) IRA, spousal IRA contributions, SEP IRAs and SIMPLE IRAs.

 Tax Treatment of a Traditional IRA

 Contributions to a Traditional IRA may be tax deductible if you meet certain eligibility requirements.
 If you are not eligible to make a tax-deductible IRA contribution, you may still make a non-deductible IRA contribution.

 You have to have earned income to contribute to any type of IRA—with one exception.
 If you are married, as long as you have enough earned income you can contribute to a spousal IRA for a spouse even if they have no earned income.